primefaces/primefaces/docs/7_0_0/components/overlaypanel.md

 **Tips**

-- Enable appendToBody when overlayPanel is in other panel components like layout, dialog ...
+- Use appendTo with a value like "@(body) when overlayPanel is in other panel components like layout, dialog ...
 - If there is a component with a popup like calendar, autocomplete placed inside the overlay panel, popup part might exceed the boundaries of panel and clicking the outside hides the panel.
 This is undesirable so in cases like this use overlayPanel with _dismissable_ false and optional